LucasbFontes/SQL-and-noSQL-queries/README.md

 ## Differences between SQL and noSQL databases

 Since I came with this SQL-noSQL concept in this ReadME, I realize that would be nice to give a little context about what they are.
-Please keep in mind that this is only a shallow explanation, which has the objective of clarify the concepts.
+Please keep in mind that this is only a shallow explanation, which has the goal to clarify the concepts.
 At the end of this text I'll put some links if you'd like to go deeply(which I also strongly recommend you to do).

 ### SQL Databases